Louisiana online sports betting is live!

-The Louisiana Gaming Control Board set a goal of launching on Oct.
+The Louisiana Gaming Control Board initially set a goal of launching on Oct.
 1, but the massive damages left by Hurricane Ida in August delayed the launch.
-The LGCB is still hopeful it can launch in October.
+Mobile betting launched in Louisiana on Jan.
+28.

-This law will go into effect in the 55 parishes that authorized sports betting by referendum last year.
-Gov. John Bel Edwards signed off on the regulatory framework in Senate Bill 247 and related tax and licensing rules in House Bill 697 in June, allowing both laws to take effect at the beginning of July 2021.
+This law goes into effect in the 55 parishes that authorized sports betting by referendum last year.
+Gov. Edwards signed off on the regulatory framework in Senate Bill 247 and related tax and licensing rules in House Bill 697 in June, allowing both laws to take effect at the beginning of July 2021.

 In addition to a mobile sportsbook, the Louisiana Lottery Corporation will be able to place betting kiosks at bars and restaurants with a Class-A liquor license.

-In a move that got the sports betting launch process going more quickly in July, Ronnie Johns resigned from the state Senate to accept Gov. Edwards’ appointment to lead the Louisiana Gaming Control Board, the regulatory body that must implement sports betting rules, removing an obstacle to the industry’s launch in the state.
+In a move that got the sports betting launch process going more quickly, Ronnie Johns resigned from the state Senate to accept Gov. Edwards’ appointment to lead the Louisiana Gaming Control Board, the regulatory body that must implement sports betting rules, removing an obstacle to the industry’s launch in the state.

 What Type Of Online Gaming Is Authorized In Louisiana?

-Each of the 20 licensees will be allowed to contract with two individual brands (“skins”) for online and mobile sports betting.
+Each of the 20 licensees are allowed to contract with two individual brands (“skins”) for online and mobile sports betting.

-Sportsbook kiosks at bars and restaurants will be operated by the Louisiana Lottery Corporation.
+Sportsbook kiosks at bars and restaurants are operated by the Louisiana Lottery Corporation.
 There is no reported cap on the number of kiosk locations allowed.

 The rules for Louisiana sports betting are as follows:

-- Professional, college, and amateur sports betting will be allowed, including on LSU and other Louisiana-based universities
+- Professional, college, and amateur sports betting is allowed, including on LSU and other Louisiana-based universities

-- Prop bets will be allowed with some exceptions (e.g. no betting on player injuries or disciplinary action)
+- Prop bets are allowed with some exceptions (e.g. no betting on player injuries or disciplinary action)